HL7/davinci-alerts/source/pages/guidance.md

 {% include alert_scenarios.md %}
 {: .grid}

+[Example of an Alert Bundle](Bundle-admit-01.html) for a patient admission.

 ### Push Alert Notification

 The FHIR RESTful PUSH transaction provides a way for a Alert Sender to submit data-of-interest for a particular alert to the Alert Receiver.
 There is no expectation that the data submitted represents all the data required by the the Alert Reveiver, only that the data is known to be relevant to the triggering event.